Welcome to the Office of College Counseling

 When is the SAT School Day?

 The academy plans to administer the SAT School Day to GHNO Juniors in March each year.
 The SAT School Day is an official College Board test; however, registration for this test is through the school and not through College Board.
 More information about registering for these tests will be sent out to eligible families after January.

 When taken during a Junior’s spring semester, the SAT School Day is funded by the State of Texas under the HB3 Bill.
 SAT tests operated at outside testing centers on other national dates will have fees based on the student’s registration date.

 Can my 9th grader take the PSAT?

-Great Hearts Texas has determined that they will no longer administer the PSAT test to 9th graders.
+Great Hearts Texas has determined that it will no longer administer the PSAT to 9th graders.
 If an 8th or 9th grader is determined to take the PSAT, we recommend searching for a testing center that offers the PSAT 8/9 using the College Board School Search.
 Enter your zip code and make sure to select the correct test administration from the drop down menu.

 How do I register for the ACT or SAT at an outside testing center?